ebd622/docs/tls_ssl_versions.md

   - TLS is a protocol mainteined by IETF
 - Minor changes:
   - HMAC Support;
-  - Required support for additional key exchange
+  - Required support for additional key exchange;
+- Major vulnerability is BEAST (attach on CBC ciphers).
+It is mitigated in most modern browsers